hgarbeil/PyMODISView/README.md

 ### Installation

 This program is built with python 3.9 and pyhdf.
 The easiest method to install is to first download and install anaconda from anaconda.com.
-The pyhdf and plotting module pyqtgraph can be downloaded after the anaconda install via the terminal with the following commands
+The pyqt, pyhdf modules and plotting module pyqtgraph can be put into a python virtual environment after the anaconda install via the terminal with the following commands

-conda -c conda-forge install pyhdf pyqtgraph
+conda create --name qt_hdf4_35 python=3.5 pyhdf pyqt pyqtgraph scipy conda activate qt_hdf4_35 python3 PyMODISView.py

 ### Data